icoco/BunkerM/docs/troubleshooting.md

 3. **Verify network connectivity**:
    If accessing from another machine, ensure there are no firewall rules blocking port 2000.

-4. **Check for SSL certificate issues**:
+4. **Check browser compatibility**:
-   - Make sure you're using `https://` not `http://`
+   - Make sure you're using a modern, up-to-date browser
-   - Accept the self-signed certificate warning in your browser
+   - Clear your browser cache if you're experiencing UI issues

 ### MQTT Clients Can't Connect